Educational-Behavioral Therapies: Overview

 * RDI's assessments, as well as follow-up consultations, are covered by insurance if the provider is a licensed mental health provider who is practicing within their scope of practice.

 Who & Where: Board Certified Behavior Analyst (BCBA) typically leads a team of paraprofessionals working 1:1 with child in home.
 Sometimes in schools.

 Verbal Behavior or VB is a form of ABA.
 It uses B.F.
 Skinner's 1957 analysis of Verbal Behavior to teach and reinforce speech, along with other skills.
 Skinner described categories of speech, or verbal behavior:

 - Mands are requests ("I want a drink.")

 - Echoes are verbal imitations,

 - Intraverbals are conversational responses ("What do you want?").

-A VB program will focus on teaching children that language will get them what they want, when they want it.
-Requesting is often one of the first verbal skills addressed.
-Children are taught to use language to communicate, rather than just to label items.
-Learning how to make requests often leads to improved behavior.
-Some consider VB to be a more natural form of ABA.
+A VB program will focus on getting a child to realize that language will get him what he wants, when he wants it.
+Requesting is often one of the first verbal skills taught; children are taught to use language to communicate, rather than just to label items.
+Learning how to make requests also should improve behavior.
+Some parents say VB is a more natural form of ABA.